lch14forever/lchblogs/content/home/about.md

 # Biography

-I am a PostDoc Fellow at Computational and System Biology Group 5 (CSB5), Genome Institute of Singapore (GIS).
-I obtained my Doctoral degree from National University of Singapore under the supervision of Dr. Niranjan Nagarajan and Professor Wong Lim Soon.
+I am currently a reasearch associate at the Laboratory of Metagenomic Technologies and Microbial Systems (fomerly CSB5), Genome Institute of Singapore (GIS).
+I graduated from National University of Singapore under the supervision of Dr. Niranjan Nagarajan and Professor Wong Lim Soon.
 I have a specific in studying microbial communities -- understanding their composition, function and dynamics.